krustowski/littr/README.md

 + implement searching for flow using hashtags

 ### roadmap to v0.31
-+ implement mentions with notification tos such user
++ implement mentions with notification to such user

 ### roadmap to v0.30
 + ~~implement Ctrl+Enter to submit posts like YouTube~~